bbc/clientside-recommender/README.md

 You set the order of this list when you build the model.
 For example it could be in order of popularity (i.e. non-personalised recommendations)

-2) Get an ordered list of Recommendations based on the user's likes and dislikes
+2) Get an ordered list of recommendations based on the user's likes and dislikes

     Receng.getRecs(genre, type, likes, dislikes)